Booking & Information for Patients

 What correspondence can I expect to receive after my consultation?

 In the week following your consultation you will receive a letter, sent via a secure email link, summarising your appointment details and treatment plan.
+NB: Please check your spam/junk folders if you have not received your letter within a week.
 You are encouraged to provide your GP with a copy of this letter for their records.
 If a referral letter has been sent prior to your consultation Hannah will also write directly to your referring doctor.

 How often will I need to be seen in clinic?